rife2/rife2/README.md

 RIFE2 is a full-stack, no-declaration, framework to quickly and effortlessly create web applications with modern Java.

 RIFE2 is built on the foundations of the original RIFE framework that was popular from 2002-2010.
-Since then, the world and Java has changed and many of the original RIFE APIs can finally be replaced with pure Java, no-XML, no-YAML, leaving only type-safe expressive code.
+Since then, the world and Java have changed and many of the original RIFE APIs can finally be replaced with pure Java, no-XML, no-YAML, leaving only type-safe expressive code.

 **NOTE: The documentation and this readme are work-in-progress**